HybirdCorp/creme_crm/doc/en/Tutorial - Code a module.rst

 The majority of the modules expect some data exist in the data base, in order to work correctly, or just to be more user friendly.
-For example, the first time we displayed the beavers list-view, we had to create a view-of-list (i.e. : columns to display in the list), named HeaderFilter in Creme's code.
+For example, the first time we displayed the beavers list-view, we had to create a view-of-list (named HeaderFilter in Creme's code, and containing columns to display in the list) ;
-We're going to write some code run at deployment, which create this view of list.
+we had to configure the menu too.
+We're going to write some code run at deployment, which create this view of list, and the menu entries.

 Let's create the file ``beavers/constants.py``, which contains some constants of course : ::